oshifty/oshifty.github.io/content/posts/2-control-protocols.md

 The story of lighting control is a fascinating one.
 Back in **1959**, the invention of **phase-cut dimmers** made it possible to control dimmers via a separate **0-10V control signal** for the first time.
 This innovation allowed dimmers, which produced the operating current for lamps, to be moved to a separate room 🏠.

-When **Vari*Lite** introduced the first moving light (**VL0**) in **1981**, it was a game-changer 🎮.
+When **Vari-Lite** introduced the first moving light (**VL0**) in **1981**, it was a game-changer 🎮.
 It made sense to take things a step further by generating the operating currents for the motors within the fixture itself.
 This advancement created a need for a protocol capable of controlling multiple attributes of a remote device.

 To meet this need, the **USITT** standardized **Digital Multiplex (DMX)** in **1986**, based on the established **RS-485** protocol.
 DMX was the first digital protocol that allowed centralized control of distributed lighting technology 🌐.
 It enabled control over not just the attributes of a luminaire—like color, focus, and zoom—but also devices that weren't luminaires, such as curtain systems 🎭.